Iainmon/iains-blog/content/posts/interpretation-of-mathematics.md

 Mathematicians have the ability to apply both kinds of equivelance as they reason, but usually don't recognize the usage of $\lequiv$.

+> *How may a definition be delivered?* I have not yet answered this question.

 #### Draft notes after this
 It is important to note